 Add the curry leaves and green chillies, sautéing for 30 seconds.

 Sprinkle in the coriander leaves and serve topped with a couple of red Indian peanuts (optional).
+A squeeze of lemon is also very nice.

 recipe notes and alternatives